yc3404/Carto_coding/README.md

   **Model Building**

   The model used is linear regression model and it achieves an R-squared of 0.7488.
+(The result of R-squared might be different if you are using RStudio 3.6.0)